-sor has to account RM6,000 as his output tax in the relevant taxable period in which he makes his first supply.
+The lessor has to account RM 6,000 as his output tax in the relevant taxable period in which he makes his first supply.
 GST will not be charged on the subsequent lease payment.

-Q4: How do I charge GST in an operating lease if the interest charge is not shown separately?
+Q4.
+How do I charge GST in an operating lease if the interest charge is not shown separately?

-A3: Since the interest charge is not separated, GST will have to be charge on the whole amount and at each lease payment.
-In this example, the amount of rental payments is taken to be the same throughout the period of the lease.
-(Otherwise, the amount may also be taken as the actual transacted value for each rental payment due).
+A4.
+Since the interest charge is not separated, GST will have to be charged on the whole amount and at each lease payment.
+In this example, the amount of lease payments is the same throughout the period of the lease.
+(The amount of lease payments may also reflect the actual transacted value for each lease payment due).